BIOLOGICAL SCIENCES PROGRAM AT KAUA'I COMMUNITY COLLEGE!

 - Analyze and apply fundamental mathematical, physical, and chemical concepts and techniques to scientific issues.

-- Apply fundamental concepts and techniques in their chosen natural science field of study, such as biology, chemistry, engineering, physics, etc.
+- Apply fundamental concepts and techniques in their chosen natural science field of student, such as biology, chemistry, engineering, physics, etc.

 GUIDED PATHWAYS TO COMPLETION